prrvchr/dDriveOOo/README.md

 - Integration and use of the new Hsqldb v2.5.1 system versioning.

-- Writing of a new [Replicator interface][24], launched in the background (python Thread) responsible for:
+- Writing of a new [Replicator][24] interface, launched in the background (python Thread) responsible for:

     - Perform the necessary procedures when creating a new user (initial Pull).